Stability Analysis of Thermohaline Convection With a Time-Varying Shear Flow Using the Lyapunov Method: Introduction

 Time dependence of flow speed is widely observed in the oceanic environment, such as the internal gravity waves and inertial waves \cite{alford2016near,sutherland2010internal}.
 Tidal currents are another source of time dependence, which are present in nearly all sub-ice-shelf observations and can significantly influence the ice melting rate \cite{washam2020tidal}.
 The time dependence of shear flow can also induce instabilities within parameter regimes where a steady shear flow will be stable \cite{radko2019thermohaline,radko2019instabilities}.
 For example, time-varying shear flows can interact with thermohaline convection (driven by the diffusivity difference between temperature and salinity) to induce thermohaline-shear instability \cite{radko2019thermohaline}.
 This thermohaline-shear instability was shown to exist in most high-latitude ocean regions, which plays an important role in mixing and staircase formation \cite{radko2019thermohaline}.

 Stability analysis can provide key insights into pattern formation and the transition to chaotic and turbulent behaviors \cite{graham2021exact}, but the time dependence of background flow introduces additional challenges in stability analysis \cite{davis1976stability}.
 Quasi-steady assumption and eigenvalue analysis of the time-frozen base state are known to oversimplify the dynamics of a time-varying system, and thereby may miss instabilities induced by the time-dependence \cite{khalil2002nonlinear,knobloch2014stability}.
-Floquet theory \cite{floquet1883equations} is a powerful tool to analyze the stability of a periodic orbit, but it is limited to the linear time-periodic system \cite{davis1976stability}.
+Floquet theory \cite{floquet1883equations} is a powerful tool to analyze the stability of a periodic orbit, but Floquet methods are not applicable for nonlinear, non-periodic systems \cite{davis1976stability}.
 Stability of time-varying systems can also be analyzed by numerical simulations \cite{radko2019thermohaline,radko2019instabilities}.
-However, simulations only provide realizations of certain initial conditions to support stability analysis, but cannot formally prove the stability.
-For nonlinear systems, extensive simulations with random initial conditions (e.g., 100,000 simulations \cite{joglekar2015geometry}) might be needed to fully characterize the region of attraction.
+However, simulations only support stability analysis through realizations of certain initial conditions, requiring exhaustive random search for nonlinear systems.
+For example, extensive simulations with more than 100,000 random initial conditions were used to characterize the region of attraction of a nine-mode shear flow model \cite{joglekar2015geometry}.